Bron Breakker: Early career (2020)

+WWE (2021–present)

+NXT (2021–2024)

 In February 2021, WWE announced Rechsteiner had signed a developmental contract with the company.
 Later that month, he was assigned to the WWE Performance Center in Orlando, Florida for training.
 At the WrestleMania Backlash pay-per-view on May 16, Rechsteiner and several other wrestlers portrayed "zombies" in a lumberjack match between Damian Priest and The Miz.
 In August 2021, he appeared on an episode of NXT, portraying a security guard who was attacked by Samoa Joe.

-Rechsteiner wrestled his first match for WWE on the September 14, 2021 episode of NXT under the ring name "Bron Breakker", defeating LA Knight; he later had a staredown with new NXT Champion Tommaso Ciampa.
-Breakker unsuccessfully challenged Ciampa for the title at the Halloween Havoc television special on October 26.
+Rechsteiner wrestled his first match for WWE on the September 14, 2021, episode of NXT under the ring name Bron Breakker, defeating LA Knight; he later had a staredown with new NXT Champion Tommaso Ciampa.
+Breakker unsuccessfully challenged Ciampa for the title at NXT Halloween Havoc on October 26.
 In November 2021, Breakker participated in WWE's tour of the United Kingdom.
-At WarGames on December 5, Breakker teamed with Carmelo Hayes, Grayson Waller, and Tony D'Angelo (as "Team 2.0") to defeat Ciampa, Knight, Johnny Gargano, and Pete Dunne ("Team Black & Gold") in a WarGames match, with Breakker pinning Ciampa.
+At NXT WarGames on December 5, Breakker teamed with Carmelo Hayes, Grayson Waller, and Tony D'Angelo (as "Team 2.0") to defeat Ciampa, Knight, Johnny Gargano, and Pete Dunne ("Team Black & Gold") in a WarGames match, with Breakker pinning Ciampa.